jsenellart/papers/WordTranslationWithoutParallelData/README.md

 - (A) As a starting point, we have two independently trained word embeddings (can be different domains or different languages).
 The goal is to train a mapping between these word embeddings.
 The mapping can be as simple as a linear mapping, but could be more complicated (any neural network).
 - (B) A first version of this mapping is obtained using adversarial learning following [Goodfellow, 2014] - where the generator is the projection mapping, and the discriminator is trying to make a difference between source projected embedding and native target embedding
-- (C) Based on this first mapping, a refinment method is proposed based on Procrustes solution [Schönemann, 1966]
+- (C) Based on this first mapping, a refinment method finding the optimal W is applied based on Procrustes solution [Schönemann, 1966]
 - (D) With a new distance metric (CSLS) - dealing with *hubs* issue - source-target pairs are extracted

 Key references: